linode/docs/docs/security/ssl/obtain-lets-encrypt-wildcard-ssl-certificate-using-certbot-on-ubuntu-18-04/index.md

 Before you begin this guide you will need the following:

-1. Familiarize yourself with our [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.
+1.Familiarize yourself with our [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-2. This guide will use `sudo` wherever possible.
+2.This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) to create a standard user account, harden SSH access and remove unnecessary network services.

-3. Update your system:
+3.Update your system:

           sudo apt update && sudo apt upgrade

-4. A Fully Qualified Domain Name (FQDN) is required and it uses [Linode DNS](/docs/networking/dns/dns-manager-overview/) service.
+4.A Fully Qualified Domain Name (FQDN) is required and it uses [Linode DNS](/docs/networking/dns/dns-manager-overview/) service.
 A domain name is configured to point to your Linode.
 You can learn how to point domain names to Linode by following the [DNS Manager Overview](/docs/networking/dns/dns-manager-overview/#add-records) guide.

   *  DNS A record with **base domain** (`example.com`) is pointing to your Server IP address.
   *  DNS A records with all **subdomain** (`*.example.com`) is pointing to your Server IP address.

-5. The Linode API access token is required and you need to create Linode API access token by following [How to Create a Linode API Access Token](/docs/platform/api/getting-started-with-the-linode-api/#create-an-api-token) guide and be sure to note your Linode API access token.
+5.The Linode API access token is required and you need to create Linode API access token by following [How to Create a Linode API Access Token](/docs/platform/api/getting-started-with-the-linode-api/#create-an-api-token) guide and be sure to note your Linode API access token.

   {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 With these pre-requisites in place and you are ready to begin.
 Now, log in to your Ubuntu 18.04 server as a sudo user and continue below:

 ## Install Dependencies

 ### Install Certbot

-1. The first step is to install the Certbot (the Let's Encrypt Client) on your Ubuntu 18.04 server.
+1.The first step is to install the Certbot (the Let's Encrypt Client) on your Ubuntu 18.04 server.
 Generally, updated Certbot packages are available for installation from Personal Package Archive (PPA) software repository for Ubuntu 18.04.

         sudo add-apt-repository ppa:certbot/certbot

-2. Now, you will install the Certbot package using `apt` package manager:
+2.Now, you will install the Certbot package using `apt` package manager:

         sudo apt install certbot

 ### Install Certbot DNS Linode Plugin

-1. The Certbot DNS Linode plugin is a Python application.
+1.The Certbot DNS Linode plugin is a Python application.
 You need `pip3` in order to install Python packages from official Python’s package repository ([PyPi](https://pypi.org/)).
 You will install the `python3-pip` package using `apt` package manager:

         sudo apt install python3-pip

-2. Now, you have `pip3` installed and you have the ability to install python packages using `pip3`.
+2.Now, you have `pip3` installed and you have the ability to install python packages using `pip3`.
 The Certbot DNS Linode Plugin will be installed globally with `pip3`.
 So, that Certbot will get access to use Linode DNS using its API:

         pip3 install certbot-dns-linode

 ## Set up Linode API Access Token

-1. The Linode API access token is required to work with Certbot DNS Linode plugin package.
+1.The Linode API access token is required to work with Certbot DNS Linode plugin package.
 The file `linode.ini` contains Linode API access token.
 Now, you will create a file `linode.ini` using your favorite nano text editor into your home directory:

         nano ~/linode.ini